onestarYX/summon/README.md

 ```
 Fitting results will be saved under `fitting_results/MPH11_00150_01/fit_best_obj`.

+There are several things noteworthy here:
-Note that if it is the first time you run this optimization for some human motion sequence,
+- If it is the first time you run this optimization for some human motion sequence,
 the script can take several minutes since it needs to estimate the SDF for human meshes in
 all frames.
 The estimation will be saved to accelerate future inference.
+- If you want to run this script on a server/cluster without a screen, please add
+`os.environ['PYOPENGL_PLATFORM'] = 'egl'` in `fit_best_obj.py` after the line `import os`.

-If you want to use contact probability for each object category as input,
+- If you want to use contact probability for each object category as input (i.e.
+if you used `--save_probability` flag when generating the contact prediction),
-you can attach `--input_probability` flag at the end.
+you can need to `--input_probability` flag at the end.

 If you want to visualize the fitting result (i.e. recovered objects along with the human motion),
 using the same example as mentioned above, you can run